chowbein/dig-pokemon-explorer/README.md

 Other technical challenges that I spent significant time on fixing are the background images (the habitats) of some Pokemon not appearing.
 I discovered this because when selecting filters (especially for Fairy, Dark, or Steel types), most Pokemon displayed had no backgrounds.
 Initially, I suspected it was due to too many concurrent API calls causing failures.
 However, I noticed that unfiltered Pokemon showed backgrounds consistently even after extensive scrolling, which indicated it wasn't an API rate-limiting issue.

 Upon investigating the PokeAPI's `/pokemon-species/{name}` endpoint responses, I discovered that the `habitat` field returns `null` for most Generation V+ Pokemon.
-The API only has habitat data populated for approximately 60% of all Pokemon (mostly Gen I-IV), leaving newer generations without this information.
+The API only has habitat data populated for approximately 60% of all Pokemon (mostly Gen I-IV), leaving newer generations without this information (the giving the players no way to know where to find the Pokemon).
 I also discovered that scrolling enough times in the unfiltered list would eventually show the Pokemons that didn't have a background (habitat).

 To solve this systematically, I built a **habitat inference system** (`habitatInference.ts`) that intelligently predicts habitats based on Pokemon type combinations: